Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 So instead he stared into the camera for a second or two longer, then kissed his fingertips, pressed them to the camera, and stopped recording with no idea if or how the message might reach them.

 He cleansed himself with a breath through the nose, put the phone away, corrected his hold on his hunting rifle.
-It wasn’t anything like good enough for this fight---in fact, he doubted that the HEAT team’s own weapons would tip the balance that much---but it was better than spears and knives, which was what the People had brought.
+It wasn’t anything like good enough for this fight - in fact, he doubted that the HEAT team’s own weapons would tip the balance that much - but it was better than spears and knives, which was what the People had brought.
 To take on *plasma weapons.*

 They were all far braver men than him.